My experiences with different boats on 3-9 month Expeditions !

 Nautiraid Grand Raid II Expedition 540

-The biggest of the Nautiraid folding boats !
+The largest of the Nautiraid folding boats!

 The Nautiraid Grand Raid 540 II was the worst folding boat I ever used on my travels and it is way overpriced!